-When toxins are present in a stream, freshwater mussels are one of the first creatures to react.
-For this reason, the researchers decided to exploit this attitude.
+When toxins are present in a waterway, freshwater mussels are one of the first creatures to react.
+For this reason the researchers decided to exploit this aptitude.

-A new motion sensor mounted on mussels has been designed with this very purpose: it will make them a means of detecting water pollution early.
+A new motion sensor mounted on mussels has been designed with this specific purpose: it will make them a means of detecting water pollution early.

 Mussel life